CONDITIONS OF ENTRY

 IMAGES OF WORKS

 Each work submitted requires at least TWO good quality JPEG images (minimum 300 dpi).
-The second image is required to be taken from a different angle to help with the selection process.
+The second image is required to be taken from a different angle (if possible) to help with the selection process.
 The image provided by the artist will be included in the catalogue.
 The artist authorises Sculptures in the Garden to reproduce the artwork in the exhibition catalogue, publicity, in media releases and other promotions in relation to Sculptures in the Garden.

 All queries regarding the exhibition and entry form can be made to Kay Norton-Knight on 0428 635 993 or Amber Norton-Knight on 0414 942 917 or email@example.com